deletedcu/angular-demo/lectures/day-1/05-angular-directives.md

 export class IntervalDir {
   everySecond = new EventEmitter();

   constructor() {
     setInterval(() => this.everySecond.emit("event"), 1000);
   }
 }
 ```

-Then we need to add it to `app.module.ts`:
+Then, we need to add it to `app.module.ts`:

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';